shizmob/rpatool/README.md

 =======

 This is a simple tool allowing you to create, modify and extract Ren'Py Archive (.rpa/.rpi) files.
-Currently, only writing RPAv2/RPAv3 archives is supported.
+Currently, only writing to RPAv2/RPAv3 archives is supported.

 Usage
 -----